-Here are a few tips for dealing with migration and rejection:
+Here are a few tips for dealing with piercing migration and rejection:

 - Try a new piece of jewelry in a different size, gauge, shape, or material.

-- Talk to a qualified piercer for advice.
+- Speak with a qualified piercer for advice.

-- Try a nonirritating plastic ring or bar.
+- Opt for a nonirritating plastic ring or bar.

-- Try a larger piece of jewelry if your ring won’t lay flat or your barbell looks like it’s getting swallowed up.
+- Try a larger piece of jewelry if your ring won’t lie flat or your barbell looks like it’s getting swallowed up.

 - Wait about a year before re-piercing.

-- Try applying a topical vitamin E oil to reduce the appearance of scars.
+- Apply a topical vitamin E oil to reduce the appearance of scars.

 The most important thing you can do before getting a new piercing is to research the best piercers in your area.
-If you’re getting a surface piercing, make sure to talk to the person about their experience.
-Ask about rejection rates for the spot you want done.
-Keep in mind that anytime you’re damaging your skin, you may be left with a visible scar.
+If you’re getting a surface piercing, make sure to talk to the piercer about their experience.
+It’s a good idea to ask about rejection rates for the area you’d like to pierce.

 Here are a few tips to reduce the likelihood of rejection: